richarvey/coolcats-cloud/content/about/index.md

 multilingual: false
 ---

 The cool cats are a band started in 2022.
-The members are Edward Harvey, Miriam Gough, Ava Chantler, Eliot Mehen.
+The members are Edward, Miriam, Ava, Eliot.